Veoh: History

-In 2008, the website veoh.com attracted approximately 17 million unique visitors monthly according to a Quantcast.com study.
+It was reported that Veoh attracted approximately 17 million unique monthly visitors, according to a Quantcast.com study published in 2008.

+On May 31, 2008, upon trying to access the site from a Latvian IP address a screen displayed the message: "Veoh is no longer available in Latvia & Mauritius."
+Without prior notice, users from these countries were denied the ability to back up the contents they have contributed to the website.
+In June 2008, visitors (IP addresses) in the vast majority of countries, including Asia, portions of Europe, Africa, Central America, and South America, reported being blocked or experiencing a similar message for their region.
+Gaude Paez, a spokesperson told NewTeeVee.com "The markets we are exiting collectively represent less than 10 percent of our viewer base."
+She maintained that the decision was "not about saving resources but rather refocusing those resources."
+Recently, however, the restriction has been removed from certain territories such as Puerto Rico.
+Indian users reported that the Veoh restrictions were lifted for a month, yet came back in August.

 In April 2009, following layoffs in November 2008, Veoh reduced its staff by 25 more to 45 remaining employees and reinstated Dmitry Shapiro as its CEO, replacing Steve Mitgang.

 Chapter 7 bankruptcy

 In February 2010, Shapiro, indicated on his blog that "the distraction of the legal battles, and the challenges of the broader macro-economic climate have led to our Chapter 7 bankruptcy."
 On April 7, 2010, it was announced that Israeli blogging host Qlipso had acquired Veoh out of bankruptcy for an undisclosed sum, who aimed to use the acquisition to add users and revenue to its blogging and content sharing service.

-As of September 2021, its website remains active, though its social pages remain fairly inactive.
-Its privacy policy has not been updated since 2008, its terms of service have not been updated since 2009.
-The site contains pornographic advertising on nearly every page.